This page gives some very general energy-saving discussion. (Click to Jump to heat pumps below)

 4. Improve your control system, this can save a lot of energy.
 Fit easy-to-use time clocks and thermostats.

-5. If you have to run your hot tap for a considerable time before it becomes hot, then there may be scope for saving heat and water.
-You might have an overly large-bore hot feed pipe.
-It may be worth considering reduce the diameter, or taking it on a more direct route.
+5. If it takes a considerable time before the water ‘runs hot’ after turning a tap on, there should be be scope for saving heat and water.
+You might have an overly large-bore hot feed pipe, so it may be worth considering reduce the diameter, or taking it on a more direct route.
 You could also consider taking multiple smaller-bore pipe directly to single taps.
 For example, your kitchen tap, which is often the most frequently used?
 Hand basins could have small-bore feed pipes coming from a distribution manifold near the cylinder/boiler. (see DHW page)

 6. Make sure that your heating system is properly serviced.